hack-along/interspace.chat/README.md

    of the load balancer.
 2. Point a subdomain of example.com of your choice, e.g. portal.example.com, to the IP address of your server running JitSi.
 That means *hostname* here is portal.example.com and target is for example 101.101.10.10.
+3. In the Netlify settings of the app, navigate to *Settings > domain management* and add example.com to the *Custom domains* section.
+Netlify should also sort you out with a TLS certificate.

 Hooray!
 That should be it.
 You might have to wait a little bit for the routing changes for the DNS to propagate.
 You can often influence that by changing the TTL values in the DNS records to whatever minimum